-The Game is an engaging, informative scenarios thinking tool to enable decision-makers in local and national government, emergency planners, senior leaders in the food sector, university researcher and other policy influencers to better understand existing and emerging threats to our food supplies, and what to do about them.
+The Game is an engaging, informative scenarios thinking tool to enable decision-makers in local and national government, emergency planners, senior leaders in the food sector, university researchers and other policy influencers to better understand existing and emerging threats to our food supplies, and what to do about them.

 - Decide on social and economic trade-offs in a complex system